kiuyha/idsc2026-brugada/README.md

 ## Dataset

 The project uses the Brugada-HUCA dataset (PhysioNet), which contains 12-lead ECG recordings from 363 patients: 76 diagnosed with Brugada syndrome and 287 normal controls.
-Signals are sampled at 100 Hz over 10-second windows, yielding 1000 samples per lead per patient.
+Signals are sampled at 100 Hz over 12-second, yielding 1200 samples per lead per patient.

 The dataset must be downloaded from PhysioNet and placed at the path specified in `configs/base.yml` under `data.path`.
 The expected directory structure is: